Thymesia: Reception

-Thymesia received mixed reviews on Metacritic.
-IGN wrote, "Thymesias aggressive combat can be enjoyable, but it's an adventure that's easily forgettable otherwise."
-Although they felt some parts "don't gel", GameSpot said that it is overall "a small, smart, and rewarding Souls-like experience".
+IGN wrote, "Thymesia's aggressive combat can be enjoyable, but it's an adventure that's easily forgettable otherwise."
+GameSpot described it as "a small, smart, and rewarding Souls-like experience" despite some elements that "don't gel."
+Wccftech called the combat "fluid and stable" and singled out the plague weapon variety as a highlight.
+GameCritics gave the game 8 out of 10, praising the progression mechanics while noting the limited campaign length.